VTEX Design System

 I found it was very fun writing these docs.
 It was a exercise of empathy, putting myself on the shoes of lonely devs that could potentially not have designers with them, or even beginner designers learning about our interaction patterns.
 It was also a philosophical exercise, trying to understand what even basic components such as Buttons or Checkboxes were really made for and expressing it in a concise and accessible language.

-I contributed closely with the design and development of several of Styleguide components.
+I contributed closely with the design and development of several of Design System components.
 Here are some stories about my favorite ones: the Table, the Filters and the Conditions Builder.
 All of them were team efforts, but I consider I played a major role in their making.

-We did an extensive benchmark research in digital products and found out that powerful table components were ubiquitous, either in B2C as B2B products.
+We did an extensive benchmark research in digital products and found out that powerful table components were ubiquitous mainly in B2B products.
 This gave us lots of ideas of interesting features and possible approaches we could take to create ours.

 table bench